 By Public Transit: It’s quite difficult to get to Vendicari Nature Reserve by public transit, and you will mostly be required to make several connections just to get close, so we don’t particularly recommend this approach.

-If you don’t have your own car, your best bet is probably to take taxi cab from Noto.
+If you don’t have your own car, your best bet is probably to take a taxi from Noto.

 Vendicari Nature Reserve – Ticket Price and Operating Hours